oscarlai1998/tp/docs/team/kewenlok.md

       list are shown as available.
 Lastly, for module deletion, the module requiring it as a prerequisite must be deleted first before it can be deleted.

-1. Added enhancement to the `Storage` component by incorporating the ability to differentiate child module classes.
+1. Incorporated the ability to differentiate child module classes to the `Storage` component.
     * The default `Gson` method does not differentiate the parent class `Module` object with its child class object.
 As such, I included `RuntimeTypeAdapterFactory` and register the child module classes as the subtype of `Module` class's `RuntimeTypeAdapterFactory` object.
 The modified `Module` class `RuntimeTypeAdapterFactory` is then registered to